StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 `r0` is 0x65, the calculated sum of the Oran Berry's healing amount and the player's HP (100 + 1 = 101 = 0x65). `r3` is equal to the player's max HP, which is 0x20 = 32 in the screenshot above, but it may be a slightly different value for you depending on which Pokémon you're playing as.
 This means the code checks if the calculated heal amount is greater than the max HP, and caps the player's HP at its max HP if so.
 If you step through the next few instructions, you'll see the value in `r1` (also equal to the player's max HP) assigned to the player's HP.

-For further confirmation we can change the `strh` instruction at 0x23152CC so that it doesn't cap the player's HP.
+For further confirmation, we can change the `strh` instruction at 0x23152CC so that it doesn't cap the player's HP.
 In the disassembler, you can see that this instruction's hex value is `E1C211B0`.
 Go to address 0x23152CC in the memory viewer, and you'll find the value `B011C2E1` there, which is little endian for `E1C211B0`.
 Reload your save state, then change these four bytes to `00`, which will change the instruction to a no-op (an instruction that does nothing).
 >![](/assets/img/reverse-engineering/no-op-instruction-ds.png)<br>
 >Changing the instruction at 0x23152CC to a no-op